 Clean and Green Food for Tomorrow

-Through special program dedicated to food, audience in Serbia will find out more about some of the best Swedish experiences when it comes to sustainable approaches to the processes of production, preparation and consumption of food, as well as initiatives dedicated to "urban farming" or management of waste generated in all these processes.
+Through special program dedicated to food, audience in Serbia will find out more about some of the best Swedish experiences when it comes to sustainable approaches to the processes of production, preparation and consumption of food.

 First in a row lecture is about Urban farming – Commercial farming in Gothenburg City, by Jonas Lindh and William Bailey, representatives of the first urban farm KAJODLINGEN, situated in Frihamnen in Gothenburg.